Sho Iwamoto / 岩本 祥

 Textbook

-Serway & Jewett, Physics for Scientists and Engineers (with Modern Physics), 10th ed.
+To be announced on September 12th.
+Serway & Jewett, Physics for Scientists and Engineers (with Modern Physics), 10th or 11th edition.
 Cengage Learning.

 • You will use the book in in-class activities.